 On the other hand, if everything works properly, you should be able to uncover the throttle body.
 Now, the actual cleaning process begins.

 Put on your rubber gloves and eye protection, then spray throttle body cleaner around the air duct.
-Spray in short bursts, allow a few seconds for the spray to penetrate dirt, then brush the residue and varnish with a small toothbrush or equivalent.
+Spray in short bursts, allow a few seconds for the spray to penetrate dirt, and then brush the residue and varnish with a small toothbrush or equivalent.
 Finally, use paper towels to wipe the dislodged residue.
 Repeat the entire process until the throttle body shines bare-metal.

-There is going to be an initial rumbles and uneven idling as the engine burns through the remaining cleaner fluid and incinerates any remaining varnish.
+There is going to be an initial rumble and uneven idling as the engine burns through the remaining cleaner fluid and incinerates any remaining varnish.
 Some white smoke may come out of the exhaust; however, it is completely normal and it will cease shortly.

 Let your car idle for a few minutes, then hop in and take it for a test drive.
 The changes in engine responsiveness will be directly proportional to the amount of dirt that you had to remove from the throttle body.
 A really clogged throttle body will yield higher performance after being thoroughly cleaned while a less dirty throttle body may not provide too many changes after cleaning.

+I believe that if you follow the above steps correctly, you can achieve a clean throttle body without the help of a professional.
 Nevertheless, you should regularly inspect your car’s throttle body in order to preserve the health of the engine, mileage and dynamic performance.
 In the same manner, make sure to regularly replace your car’s air filter to minimize dirt and varnish deposits.